 However, the cost of doing business as a restaurant is generally rising.
 Why?
 There is a general trend of increasing minimum wage and food and alcohol costs.

-How Much Your Restaurant or Bar Needs to Earn a Profit
+How Much Revenue is Needed for Restaurants in Portland to Earn a Profit

-Earning at this level enables the owner to generate a net profit in the 5-10 percent range.
+Earning at this level enables the owner to generate a net profit between 5-10 percent.

-- Limited Service Restaurants & Bars - At least $750/foot
+- Limited Service Restaurants & Bars– At least $750/square foot

 Earning at this level enables the owner to generate a net profit in excess of 10 percent.